SawBlade21/Completion-Tracker/README.md

 by [Sawblade](https://gdbrowser.com/u/sawbladegd)

 ---
-Tracks every time you complete an online or created level, with a completion editor!
+Tracks every time you complete an online or created level!
+Completions can be edited using the completion editor.

 The following stats are saved for each completion:
 * Name, Date, Time, Coins, and Icon
 * Jumps and Attempts on <cj>Classic</c> levels
 * Level Time and Points on <cp>Platformer</c> levels
+* YouTube video link

 ---
 # Mod Options
-* Time Format: Use either 12-hour or 24-hour format when saving and displayng times
+* <cg>Time Format</c>: Use either 12-hour or 24-hour format when saving and displayng times
-* Endscreen Button: Adds a button to the endscreen to open the Completions list
+* <cj>Endscreen Button</c>: Adds a button to the endscreen to open the Completions list
-* Autofill: Automatically autofills data from the level when creating a completion
+* <cy>Autofill</c>: Automatically autofills data from the level upon opening the completion editor
-* Blue Button: Changes the Completions button to a blue variant

 Thanks to [Zilko](https://gdbrowser.com/u/zilko) for helping develop the mod!